-The Hidden Costs of Being Public: Evidence from Multinational Firms operating in Emerging Markets
+The Hidden Costs of Being Public: Evidence from Multinational Firms Operating in an Emerging Market

 This paper studies how firms deal with business regulations that limit their operations.
 I first exploit a natural experiment to show that the ownership structure of a firm affects its degree of compliance with regulations, with publicly listed firms complying more than privately held ones.
-Then I show that this differential compliance imposes a burden on listed firms that helps explain the patterns of M&A activity in emerging markets.
-When the level of market regulations increases, private firms acquire listed ones, and when the level decreases the results are reversed.
-I find that this effect is stronger in industries more prone to bribery, suggesting that the ability to "grease the wheels" plays an important role.
-Taken together, these results uncover an additional cost faced by listed companies, identify a new driver of M&A transactions in emerging markets, and show evidence that high levels of regulation lead to opaque corporate structures.
+Then I show that this differential compliance imposes a burden on listed firms that helps explain the patterns of M&A activity.
+When the level of market regulations increases, private firms acquire listed ones, and listed firms stop acquiring private ones.
+These results uncover an additional cost faced by listed companies, identify a new driver of M&A transactions, and show evidence that high levels of regulation lead to opaque corporate structures.

-Keywords: International Finance, Mergers and Acquisitions, Ownership Structure, Emerging Markets, Regulation
+Keywords: Mergers and Acquisitions, Stock Market Listing, Ownership Structure

 JEL Classification: G32, G34, G38

 Suggested Citation: Suggested Citation